pvcraven/2017_web_security/source/final/kyann/index.rst

-An important part of this change was that in order to signify a string that will be on multiple lines, or have an object select in the middle of the string is by using ` `backticks` ` instead of the normal "double quotes" or 'single quotes'.
+An important part of this change was that in order to signify a string that will be on multiple lines, or have an object select in the middle of the string is by using ` `back ticks` ` instead of the normal "double quotes" or 'single quotes'.

 [Zakas_Understanding]_  pg 26-28